glpi-project/plugins/README.md

 clone this repository where you are able to, and serve it via PHP and a local webserver
-(Apache currently has a better supported).
+(Apache currently has a better support).

 ```bash
 cd somewhere